DanielSchwager/GENCG.H2101_2/readmeday6.md

 ## Concept

-My intial idea was to create a Face Generator, which creates a new Face using multiple Pictures.
-In the Sketch you will see that i wanted to start simple with one Column and 4 Rows.
+I wanted to use the Facelibrary.
+My idea was to censor/pixelate the eyes.

 ![Konzept Image](Dokumentation/Tag 6/Skizze.png)